Exiv2/exiv2/README.md

 ### 2.8 Localisation

-Localisation is supported on a UNIX-like platform:  Linux, MacOS-X, Cygwin and MinGW/msys2.
+Localisation is supported on a UNIX-like platform:  Linux, macOS, Cygwin and MinGW/msys2.
 Localisation is not supported for Visual Studio builds.

 To build localisation support, use the CMake option `-DEXIV2_ENABLE_NLS=ON`.
 You must install the `gettext` package with your package manager or from source.
 The `gettext` package is available from [http://www.gnu.org/software/gettext/](http://www.gnu.org/software/gettext/) and includes the library `libintl` and utilities to build localisation files.
 If CMake produces error messages which mention libintl or gettext, you should verify that the package `gettext` has been correctly built and installed.